Frequently Asked Questions

 North facing sections of roof often develop dark spots or streaks.
 They tend to look like a build-up of dirt and can be mistaken for granule loss on the shingles but the streaks are usually caused by algae growth.
 This often occurs on areas of the roof that don’t get as much sun as the south facing areas.

 How can I get rid of algae growth?

-Algae rarely interferes with the performance of a shingle but it can be unsightly.
+Algae rarely interfere with the performance of a shingle but it can be unsightly.
+Many new shingles are algae resistant, so if you are about due for a new roof then be sure to ask your installation technician about algae resistant options.
 A lot of shingles are algae resistant but if yours aren’t there are a few things you can do:

 • Install galvanized metal near the roof ridge to inhibit algae growth.

 • Taking care not to make contact with nearby plant life or shrubbery, rinse the affected area with a mixture of one part chlorine bleach, three parts water, and 250ml trisodium phosphate to kill the algae and clean the area.
 Repeat this application every three years.

 • Have the roof professionally cleaned.

 Why is ventilation important, won’t it cause heat loss?

 Air needs to be able to escape or moisture can become trapped in your attic and roof.
 Trapped moisture can lead to all sorts of problems like:

 • Blistering, curling and premature ageing of shingles